 - Schedule an appointment with your department head to discuss the collaboration idea and obtain departmental support.

 - If your department head supports the idea, draft and submit a justification statement to your department head.

-- The department head will schedule a one-on-one meeting with Dr. Alan Sams to secure college-level support.
+- The department head will schedule a one-on-one meeting with the Executive Associate Dean to secure college-level support.